boytchev/mannequin.js/README-BG.md

 Not all interaction between figures and other objects can be implemented by attaching.
 Mannequin.js provides method `point(x,y,z)` for each body part.
 This method implements [forward kinematics](https://en.wikipedia.org/wiki/Forward_kinematics) and calculates the global coordinates of the point *(x,y,z)*, defined in the local coordinate system of the body part.

-The following example creates a thread going through 5 points relative to body parts of a figure ([live example](https://boytchev.github.io/mannequin.js/examples/example-point.html)):
+The following example creates a thread going through 5 points relative to body parts of a figure ([пример на живо](https://boytchev.github.io/mannequin.js/examples/example-point.html)):

 [<img src="examples/snapshots/example-point.jpg">](https://boytchev.github.io/mannequin.js/examples/example-point.html)